rickymedrano/VertDocs/docs/FullNodes/raspberry-pi.md

 We will use this copy of the blockchain that is syncing to side-load onto our Raspberry Pi later.

 `Vertcoin Core Download Link: https://github.com/vertcoin-project/vertcoin-core/releases`

+Where it is installed:
 `Default Windows Directory (Vertcoin): C:\Users\%USER%\AppData\Roaming\Vertcoin`
+`Default Linux Directory (Vertcoin): \home\$USER\.vertcoin

+*Placeholder for future page on how to install Vertcoin Core Wallet on Linux and Windows*

 -----------------------------------------